Marseille Provence-alpes-cote Dazur, France Travel Guide

 Explore neighborhoods like Le Panier or Noailles with guided tastings of local specialties.

-Experience guided tastings to learn about the iconic anise-flavored aperitif.
+Experience guided tastings to understand the iconic anise-flavored aperitif.

 Midday meal is generally 12:00 PM - 2:00 PM, and dinner from 7:00 PM - 10:00 PM.